Home » Tanzania Destinations » Burigi – Chato National Park

 Wildlife mammals and a recent introduction of Lions.

-High Number of bird species (Marabou stork Hornbills, Fish Eagle, Guniea fowls, and ducks)
+High Number of bird species (Marabou stork Hornbills, Fish Eagle, Guinea fowls, and ducks)

-Scenic beauty encompassed by escarpments and unique round-topped hills and mountain ranges.
+Scenic beauty is encompassed by escarpments and unique round-topped hills and mountain ranges.

-The scenic beauty of Kagera River and Lakes namely Burigi, NgomaKasinga/Nyarwambaire, Nyamalebe, and part of Lake Victoria
+The scenic beauty of the Kagera River and Lakes, namely Burigi, NgomaKasinga/Nyarwambaire, Nyamalebe, and part of Lake Victoria

 Miombo Acacia Woodlands and array catchment forests cover most of the park.

-You can go through our Tanzania National Parks Guide that will help you to compare it with other National Parks and get many more ideas about BurigiChato National Park.
+You can go through our Tanzania National Parks Guide, which will help you compare BurigiChato National Park with other National Parks and get many more ideas.

 You can also go trekking in the park.

-Canoeing is another fun activity of the park here.
+Canoeing is another fun activity in the park here.

 The best part is the photographic safari as you can capture the best pictures of your Tanzania Safari Tours.